abhilashjp/lookupapp/docs/einvoicing/france-einvoicing.md

 :::note Latest updates on Einvoicing

 * `28-July-2023` **Postponement of the mandatory einvoicing schduled for july 2024**
   * French [General Directorate of Public Finance](https://www.impots.gouv.fr/actualite/facturation-electronique-report-de-lentree-en-vigueur-prevue-en-2024) announced the postponement of the the planned einvoicing implementation from 1sy july 2024.
-Revised implemtation date is yet to be announced.
+Revised implementation date is yet to be announced.
 [Learn More](https://presse.economie.gouv.fr/28072023-generalisation-de-la-facturation-electronique-report-de-lentree-en-vigueur-prevue-en-2024/)

 :::